-We wish to emphasize-emphatically-that this document is only a beta version of an interface, perhaps even an alpha version.
+We wish to emphasize-emphatically-that this document is only an initial version of an interface-in technical lingo an 'alpha' version.
 We wish to encourage those with expertise and experience to fill out the framework, to emend its errors and amend its scope.
 Like patches in an open source software project, edits will be merged into the main body of the work through a process of editing.
 Not all will make the cut, but the objective is to have a cohesive, relevant, and accurate framework that others can use and build upon-and come to trust.

-31 World Bank Haiti Report, GFDRR, 2010.
+36 World Bank Haiti Report, GFDRR, 2010.
 Get Citation.